Alport Syndrome and the Eyes

 How is retinitis pigmentosa treated?

 There is currently no proven treatment for most forms of retinitis pigmentosa.
-Although vitamins have been studied extensively, there is no proof that they are effective and some vitamins (vitamin E) may be harmful when used at high dosages.
 One type of retinitis pigmentosa is caused by a gene called RPE65.
 Patients with this gene variant may undergo gene therapy to treat this type of retinitis pigmentosa.
 Future research offers the hope of treatment of additional genes that cause retinitis pigmentosa.
 A mouth swab may be sent for free gene testing.

 A wide range of support services, rehabilitation programs, and devices are available to help people with retinitis pigmentosa continue with many of their favorite activities.
 The use of a white cane can be a valuable aid in navigating in unfamiliar surroundings.
 It also serves to notify other people to be more courteous.
 The Lighthouse for the Blind and the Watson Center have classes and specialists in providing prescription lenses to magnify printed material.
 The Argus II Retinal Implant was approved by the FDA in 2013 for patients with very severe loss of vision from retinitis pigmentosa.
 The Division of Blind Services provides rehabilitation services and financial aid for eye care in selected cases.
 Your doctor can give free access to the “talking book” library to make “books on tape” available.
 A form is available from your doctor that establishes legal blindness to be used for property tax and income tax deductions.
 As always, if you have any questions please do not hesitate to contact your doctor for more information.